 Being dehydrated is not simply feeling thirsty.
-It is not just feeling a tad dizzy and brain dead from a lack of water – although these are some symptoms.
 It is a deeper, more profound condition.
-Many of us could indeed be walking around in a low level state of dehydration, especially right now, given that fear and stress lead to dehydration.
-Re- read that: Fear and stress lead to dehydration.
-If you think that sounds odd, then consider how water passes messages around our bodies, which as we know, are comprised of around 70% water and crucially, our brains are 96% water.
+Did you know that fear and stress lead to dehydration?
+If you think that sounds odd, then consider how water passes messages around our bodies, which as we know, are comprised of around 70% water (and crucially, our brains are 96% water).

-Four main electrolytes, sodium, calcium, potassium and magnesium are integral to healthy cellular function, as when working optimally, they maintain the correct charge within and without the cells.
+Four main electrolytes – sodium, calcium, potassium and magnesium – are integral to healthy cellular function as, when working optimally, they maintain the correct charge within and without the cells.
 When we are not properly hydrated, these messages are compromised.
-Naturopath Barbara Wren states that, “ If there is any kind of disease present within the body dehydration will already be there.”
-So, thinking in terms of the current drive to keep a healthy immune system, it is obvious how imperative it is to be drinking the best water.
+Naturopath Barbara Wren states that, “ If there is any kind of disease present within the body dehydration will already be there,” says naturopath Barbara Wren.

 How much water is enough?
 We are advised to drink half our body weight in ounces, however this is simply a guideline.
 A highly active person may need more, and definitely someone consuming little in the way of dietary liquids from juicy fruits and vegetables, and/or consuming lots of stodgy processed foods, will need much more water to hydrate and avoid constipation at the very least.